johnrpenner/peaBrain/README.md

 (Encyclopedia of Chess Openings).
 Runs at about 1400 ELO.
 Comes complete with Swift source code.

+peaBrain is the Slowest Engine out there — but at least i wrote the moveGenerator on my own without stealing someone else's Bitboard like half the Stockfish clones, and absolutely without the use of A.I. (peaBrain 8 is in fact it is the last version of peaBrain to be written WITHOUT AI — the next version peaBrain 9 will be the first to do so).

 The entire codebase is a functional port of an earlier chess engine i had written in 2010 in futureBasic called pChess 2.0 — which is still more advanced in its use of hash tables for greater speed, and support for fischer random chess. pChess 2.0 came with a graphical interface which allowed sound and graphic visualization of the moves in real-time as they were being processed by negamax as part of an iMac art installation.

+a separate project — an extension of Chess Meister for the iPad — will be a new UCI GUI app called, correspondingly — peaBoard UCI for macOS, and peaBrain 9 (the next project) will be its defalut engine.

 Usage: compile this puppy with: swiftc -o pea8 peaBrain8.swift -Ounchecked -suppress-warnings